karlvr/empire-state/packages/react/README.md

 If the `value` parameter changes, the `Controller`'s state will be reset to the new value.

-### `useController`

-`useController(controller)` simply returns the given controller, but it will trigger re-renders when the value in the controller changes.
-`useController` is useful if you're using the `Controller`'s `map`, `find` or `findIndex` methods and therefore need to re-render if the controller's value changes.

 ### `useControllerValue`

 `useControllerValue(controller)` and `useControllerValue(controller, property)` returns an array containing the current value (immutable) and a function to change the value (exactly like React’s `useState`).